Articles → SQL SERVER → Indexes In SQL Server

 Non-Clustered Index

-- Leaf node of B-Tree contains the address of data
+2. Leaf node of B-Tree contains the address of the data.

 -- Syntax for creating non clustered index